Best 10 AI SOC Platforms For Business (2026)

 ReliaQuest GreyMatter Key Features

-GreyMatter stands out for at-source detection and the speed of its containment capabilities.
+GreyMatter detects directly at the source, bypassing SIEM bottlenecks rather than routing everything through a central log store first.
+The platform leverages 6 agentic personas, 200+ agent skills, and 400+ AI tools across the security lifecycle.
 The Deployment Orchestrator pushes detections to all connected tools in a single click, and the platform targets five-minute containment from detection through response.
-We found the containment story particularly compelling: isolate a host, block an IP, or ban a hash in seconds, with pre-built playbooks covering the most common scenarios across multiple architectures simultaneously.
-The platform also covers threat prevention with digital risk protection across open, deep, and dark web monitoring, plus automated asset discovery.
+Pre-built playbooks cover the most common scenarios across multiple architectures simultaneously.
+GreyMatter also covers digital risk protection across open, deep, and dark web monitoring.

 What Customers Say